HQInterview/BI-developer/README.md

 Please create scripts or procedures to transform the data from `primary_data` to the new tables in `bi_data`.
 Include the scripts to the repository.

+The `valid_offers` table should show

+The `hotel_offers` table should indicate for each hotel if the hotel had offers for each day and hour.
+The days & hours when the hotel was not available should have indication `valid_offer_available_flag = 0`.

 #### How to submit?

 1. Create a new repository in GitHub, push the code and send us a link to the repository (see format below).
 2. Write your notes to the `Readme.md` file in the repository.

+### 2. Fix and clean the data

 ### 3. API endpoint